Everything you need to know about this crucial part of your CV

 • Name of employer

-• Dates of employment (just the month and year will do)
+• Dates of employment (just the month and year is sufficient – or even just year only)

-You may also like to explain whether the job was temporary or a short term-contract, and the country you were based in, if you've relocated.
+You may also like to add whether the job was a temporary or short term-contract, and the country you were based in, if you've relocated.

-Identify the main remit and scope of your role, and lead with that.
-For example, a Warehouse Manager might start with “Leading a team of 20 staff and controlling an annual budget of £1million to achieve efficient, cost-effective operations across 2 warehouses”.
+Identify the main remit and scope of each listed role, and lead with that.
+For example, a warehouse manager might start with “Leading a team of 20 staff and controlling an annual budget of £1million to achieve efficient, cost-effective operations across 2 warehouses.”

-If you're not writing enough, take a look at your original job description, and profiles similar to yours on LinkedIn, for inspiration.
+If you're struggling for something to write, take a look at your original job description and relevant LinkedIn profiles, for inspiration.

-Try to echo the keywords used in the job advert wherever possible, particularly in regards to hard and soft skills, and use dynamic vocabulary such as “delivered,” “pioneered,” “increased,” “reduced,” and so on.
+Try to echo the keywords used in the job advert wherever possible, particularly with regards to hard and soft skills, and use dynamic vocabulary such as “delivered,” “increased,” “reduced,” and so on.
+By starting each sentence or bullet with a verb, you'll immediately be showing your contribution and your value.

 What to avoid